n3wt0n/AzureWebAppSSLManager/README.md

 > See the *Application Properties Configuration File* section below for more information

 ## Overview
-Azure WebApp SSL Manager is an Azure Function that acquires and manages **free** SSL certificates for Azure Web App hosted applications.
+Azure WebApp SSL Manager is an Azure Function that acquires and manages **free** SSL certificates for applications hosted on Azure Web Apps and Azure Function Apps

 Main Tasks perfomed:
-- Order/Renewal of SSL certificates from [Let's Encrypt](https://letsencrypt.org/) free CA
+- Order/Renewal of SSL certificates from [Let's Encrypt](https://letsencrypt.org/) free trusted CA
 - Validation of the order using Azure DNS TXT record
 - Download of the certificates and save them on Azure Blob Storage
-- Installation of the certificates on Azure App Service Web App
+- Installation of the certificates on Azure App Service Web App or Function App
-- Association of the certificates to the WebApp hostname bindings
+- Association of the certificates to the Web App or Function App hostname bindings

+## Supported Azure Resources
+Currently this solutions supports:
+- Azure Web Apps
+- Azure Web Apps Slots
+- Azure Function Apps
+- Azure Function Apps Slots

 ## Dependencies
 This project depends on few other project: